jpastuszek/cli/README.md

 ### Ls like utility

-'arguments' specifier can be used to match multiple arguments.
+`arguments` specifier can be used to match multiple arguments.
-The 'arguments' specifier matched value will always be an array of casted elements.
+The `arguments` specifier matched value will always be an array of casted elements.
 Default and mandatory arguments will have priority on matching values (see specs for examples).

 ```ruby